blvdgroup/guidelines/languages/javascript/README.md

 - If you're *really* concerned about type checking in your JavaScript files, you might as well use [TypeScript](../typescript) altogether.

 > Flowtype is icky.
-Its environment relies on a Babel config, which means real-time IDE integration will be sketchy at best.
+It has spotty performance on Windows, and real-time IDE integration is sketchy at best.
 [TypeScript](http://www.typescriptlang.org/), on the other hand, is a superset of JavaScript, and migrating your existing JavaScript code to TypeScript is really easy.
 Read more about the differences between Flowtype and TypeScript [here](https://github.com/niieani/typescript-vs-flowtype).